puppetlabs-toy-chest/pe-razor-vagrant-stack/README.md

     - http://docs.puppetlabs.com/pe/latest/razor_using.html
   - Expect the box to load a microkernel and just sit there wating for razor to instruct it.
-9. The razor client is installed on the razor-server.
+9. The razor client is installed on the razor.server.
 You can use the client to create a policy.
 10. If you would like to connect to the puppet enterprise console you can connect from your machine at https://192.168.51.22.
   - The username is `admin` and the password is `puppetlabs`
+11. If you would like to connect to the Razor Server, including its API, you can connect from your machine at e.g. https://192.168.51.12:8151/api.

 ## Creating a VM for PXE booting with Razor